Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 excerpt

-• IAM authentication is only available for ElastiCache for Valkey 7.2 and above, or Redis OSS 7.0 and above.
+• IAM authentication is only available with ElastiCache for Valkey 7.2 or later, or Redis OSS 7.0 or later.

-• IAM authentication tokens expire in 15 minutes, and connections established with IAM authentication are automatically disconnected after 12 hours.
+• IAM authentication tokens expire after 15 minutes, and connections established with IAM authentication are automatically disconnected after 12 hours.

 excerpt